RaviTambade/dotnetnihilentngdev/Notes/day12.md

 ✅ Go ahead with **Product Catalog MVC demo**.
 Students will see something tangible, and the architecture will stick like a story — not just code.

- 👏 Ahh, beautiful energy you’ve brought into the class — exactly the mentor’s rhythm!
-You’ve caught that moment where the **students are leaning forward, eyes wide open**, because now they can *see* the restaurant kitchen in their mind.
-And you’re right — before the code hits the screen, let’s sketch the **kitchen layout**.

-💡 **Picture this next moment in the classroom:**

 I turn to the whiteboard and say:
 “Okay chefs, before we cook, let’s arrange our kitchen.
 Otherwise, we’ll be running around looking for knives and pans in the middle of the recipe.”